Liberal Democratic Party (Italy): History

-As both Action and the electoral list United States of Europe — a joint list led primarily by Italia Viva and More Europe — failed to meet the electoral threshold at the 2024 European Parliament election in Italy, thus not electing any MEPs, Luigi Marattin (Italia Viva) and Enrico Costa (Action) published a letter on Change.org advocating for the creation of a unitary party to represent liberal voters in Italy.
+As both Action and the electoral list of United States of Europe — a joint list led primarily by Italia Viva and More Europe — failed to meet the electoral threshold at the 2024 European Parliament election in Italy, thus not electing any MEPs, Luigi Marattin (Italia Viva) and Enrico Costa (Action) published a letter on Change.org advocating for the creation of a unitary party to represent liberal voters in Italy.
 They emphasized that the party's leadership should be fairly contestable and that the party's political stance should remain independent from both the centre-right and the centre-left.

-Following his party's defeat in the European election, Italia Viva's leader, Matteo Renzi, announced that the "Third Pole" instead be led by a third person.
-However, he later joined the centre-left coalition.
+Following his party's defeat in the European election, Italia Viva's leader Matteo Renzi announced that the "Third Pole" instead be led by a third person; however, he later joined the centre-left coalition.
 Marattin condemned Renzi's statement, arguing that such a decision should be made by the party congress.
 In September, Marattin left Italia Viva and founded a political association called Liberal Horizons, with the goal of creating a roadmap for the establishment of a unitary liberal party, together with NOS, led by Alessandro Tommasi, and the European Liberal Democrats, led by Andrea Marcucci.
-A few days later, Costa left Action, after Carlo Calenda formed an alliance with the centre-left and the Five Stars Movement for the 2024 Ligurian regional election, and rejoined his former party, Forza Italia.
+A few days later, Costa left Action, after Carlo Calenda formed an alliance with the centre-left and the Five Stars Movement for the 2024 Ligurian regional election, and rejoined his former party of Forza Italia.

-On 22 and 23 November, a convention in Milan called "The Courage to Go", marked the birth of the so-called "Libdem Constituent (Assembly)", composed by LDE, Liberal Horizons, NOS, the Liberal Forum, and the Reformist Ecologist Pact (PER).
+On 22 and 23 November, a convention in Milan called "The Courage to Go", marked the birth of the Libdem Constituent (Assembly), composed by LDE, Liberal Horizons, NOS, the Liberal Forum, and the Reformist Ecologist Pact (PER).
 On 8 March 2025, the party was officially launched at a convention in Rome, where the party's name and logo were unveiled, and it was announced that the founding congress would be held in June.
-On 28 June, Luigi Marattin was elected by acclamation as the new secretary of the party, while Andrea Marcucci was appointed president.
+On 28 June, Marattin was elected by acclamation as the new secretary of the party, while Marcucci was appointed president.